Piece of the moon? Asteroid might have lunar origin

-Category: Space Hits: 0This is an artist’s concept of Kamo’oalewa, a near-Earth asteroid that, according to a new study, was originally a piece of the moon.
+Category: Space Hits: 11This is an artist’s concept of Kamo’oalewa, a near-Earth asteroid that, according to a new study, was originally a piece of the moon.
 Image via Addy Graham/ The University of Arizona.

 Did you know that Earth has a tiny quasi-satellite called Kamo’oalewa?
 It’s a near-Earth asteroid that remains fairly close to Earth in its orbit around the sun.
 Researchers from the University of Arizona announced on November 11, 2021, that this asteroid may actually be a long-lost piece of the moon.